aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 const exampleCom = new route53.HostedZone(this, 'ExampleCom', {
   zoneName: 'example.com',
 });
-const exampleNet = new route53.HostedZone(this, 'ExampelNet', {
+const exampleNet = new route53.HostedZone(this, 'ExampleNet', {
   zoneName: 'example.net',
 });